Sisoodiya/RDS-LAB/README.md

 ## Features
 - Well-documented R scripts with clear comments
-- Organized by units and topics for easy navigation
+- Organised by units and topics for easy navigation
 - Includes both basic and advanced R programming concepts
 - Output files stored in respective unit folders